 Introduction

 The 303 area code is one of the original area codes established in 1947.
-Today it stands as the primary identifier for Denver and the surrounding Colorado Front Range — one of the fastest-growing economic regions in the United States.
+Today it stands as the primary identifier for Denver and the surrounding Colorado Front Range.
+It is one of the fastest-growing economic regions in the United States.

-From Denver's booming technology sector and world-class healthcare institutions to Boulder's innovation ecosystem and Aurora's expanding logistics hub, the 303 area code carries the pulse of a state that consistently ranks among the best for business, quality of life, and economic growth.
+It also runs through Boulder's innovation scene and Aurora's growing logistics hub.
+Colorado consistently ranks among the best states for business, quality of life, and economic growth.

-Whether you are a Colorado-based business, an out-of-state company targeting the Denver market, or simply researching an incoming 303 call, this guide covers everything you need to know.
+You might be a Colorado-based business.
+You might be an out-of-state company targeting the Denver market.
+Or you might just be researching an incoming 303 call.
+Either way, this guide has you covered.
+It walks through everything you need to know.

 - What the 303 area code is and which Colorado cities it covers